 top of page

-Ukrainians still fleeing war and arriving in Canada, some with help but most will get none
+Ukrainians still fleeing war and arriving in Canada, some with help but most will get none.

 On behalf of Grassroots Response, we extend our deepest gratitude to Canadian Immigration Lawyers Association (CILA) for their efforts in raising awareness about the issues associated with the Ukrainian CUAET program.